35 Years 35 Stories

 Dr Ong Eng-Joe, Sarawak

 “It was a pleasure to meet the late Rev. Peter Young in his Malaysian Care office (which was then in Brickfields) in 1991 when I was studying in Form Six at the Methodist College, Brickfields.
 I was interested to know how I could help.
 Peter and Betty Young’s heart to care for others was so inspiring.
 I remember he later wrote a book entitled ‘The Gift of Daily Bread’.
-In this small book, he asked why many Malaysian Christians were ‘called’ to migrate to more developed countries instead of emigrating to developing countries.
-He was indeed well qualified to pose such questions as he and his family left their comfort in the United Kingdom to reside in Malaysia; dedicating their lives to serve to the poor, needy, prisoners and the marginalised in this developing country.
+In this small book, he asked why many Malaysian Christians were ‘called’ to emigrate to more developed countries instead of emigrating to developing countries.
+He was indeed well qualified to pose such questions as he and his family left their comfort in the United Kingdom to reside in Malaysia; dedicating their lives to serve the poor, needy, prisoners and the marginalised in this developing country.
 One of the most poignant accounts was how they helped my friend Yap Khen Siong (now a Malaysian Care staff) when he was a child and supported him till adulthood.
-There is so much needs around us and I am so glad that there is a Christian organisation in Malaysia doing work to help the people in need.
+There are so much needs around us and I am so glad that there is a Christian organisation in Malaysia doing work to help the people in need.

 I wanted to be part of the work and since I couldn’t join as a staff or volunteer, I started giving financially once I was able to.
 It has been a blessing to be able to share in the work by giving.
 It is indeed more blessed to give than to receive.
 I believe Malaysian Care is blessing Malaysia in the work that it does.”